arjun-kashyap/learningbot/lib/readme.txt

-Download stanford-english-corenlp-models-current.jar and put it in this directory
+Download x.jar and put it in this directory stanford-english-corenlp-2018-02-27-models.jar